SAHorowitz/MSFS2020-PilotPathRecorder/README-installation.md

 ## "How do I install and run it?"

+NOTE: the notes below are addendum to the [installation instructions](README.md#instructions-for-install) on the main README document.

 1. Download the `PilotPathRecorder*.zip` deliverable build asset from a [release](https://github.com/noodnik2/MSFS2020-PilotPathRecorder/releases).
    If you haven't any reason to prefer a specific release, please